testdodo/testdodo.github.io/README.md

 You can use this site to learn about testing your software.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+This site uses 'Just the Docs' to organize its information.

+## Getting Started

+## Environments & Dependencies

+## How to install VS Code

+## Goals
 ```markdown
 Syntax highlighted code block
 # Header 1
 ## Header 2
 ### Header 3
 - Bulleted
 - List